HPI-CH/HARE/tflite-export/README.md

 2. Open a terminal
   - Create a new conda environment based on the conda environment specification we worked in [conda_thesis_env.txt](conda_thesis_env.txt): run `conda create --name [REPLACE_WITH_A_NAME] python=3.9.13 --file conda_thesis_env.txt`
   - Activate the newly created environment `conda activate [REPLACE_WITH_A_NAME]`
-  - In the same terminal, follow the steps below to install the dependencies
+  - Install `tflite-support` via pip (it's not available using conda yet): `pip install tflite_support`
+  - You have now installed all necessary dependencies.
+If this did not work, you can manually install them by following the instructions below.
+Otherwise continue with downloading the data sets in the data set section.

 ### Dependencies
 - Required Packages.
 Already installed if you followed the instructions in Prerequisites (alternatively, run the commands below in the same order within a conda environment):
-  - tensorflow (2.8.0) `conda install -c conda-forge tensorflow==2.7` (extra steps might be needed for different PCs, but this should work on the lab servers)
+  - tensorflow (2.8.0) `conda install -c conda-forge tensorflow==2.8` (extra steps might be needed for different PCs, but this should work on the lab servers)
   - pandas (any) `conda install pandas`
   - sklearn (any) `conda install -c anaconda scikit-learn`
   - matplotlib (any) `conda install -c conda-forge matplotlib`